pauly-g/OE-Game/docs/RADIO_FEATURE.md

    - Scrollable lyrics text

 4. **UI Integration**
-   - Floating radio button in the bottom-right corner
+   - Radio button positioned next to the instructions
+   - Horizontally-oriented player that accordion-expands below the game screen
+   - 8-bit retro styling to match the game aesthetic
-   - Non-intrusive overlay design that doesn't interfere with gameplay
+   - Non-intrusive design that doesn't overlap with the game screen
-   - Clean, modern design consistent with the game's aesthetic

 ## Usage

-1. Click the radio icon button in the bottom-right corner to open the radio player
+1. Click the "Warehouse Radio" button next to the instructions to open the player
 2. Use the playback controls to manage music playback
-3. Click "Show Lyrics" to display the lyrics for the current track
+3. Click the progress bar to seek to different parts of the track
-4. Select a track from the list to change the current song
+4. Click "SHOW LYRICS" to display the lyrics for the current song
+5. Click "SHOW TRACKS" to view and select from the track list
-5. Adjust volume using the slider
+6. Adjust volume using the slider
-6. Click the X button or the radio icon again to close the player
+7. Click the X button to close the player

 ## Technical Notes